Sec-ant/prettier-plugin-embed/README.md

 | :------------------------: | :--------: | :--------------------------------------------: | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | `embeddedNginxIdentifiers` | `string[]` | [`["nginx"]`](./src/embedded/nginx/options.ts) | Tag or comment identifiers that make their subsequent template literals be identified as embedded NGINX language.
 This option requires the `prettier-plugin-nginx` plugin. |

-Formatting embedded Pegjs language requires the [`prettier-plugin-nginx`](https://github.com/jxddk/prettier-plugin-nginx) plugin to be loaded as well.
+Formatting embedded NGINX language requires the [`prettier-plugin-nginx`](https://github.com/jxddk/prettier-plugin-nginx) plugin to be loaded as well.
 And [options](https://github.com/jxddk/prettier-plugin-nginx?tab=readme-ov-file#configuration) supported by `prettier-plugin-nginx` can therefore be used to further control the formatting behavior.

 #### Pegjs